 When Paula had a rash on her legs and constant pain in her side, she saw multiple GPs over the course of six months before extensive testing found she had metastatic melanoma.

-“I was told I had cancer in my spleen, lung and peritoneum and it was melanoma.
-I didn’t know you could have melanoma without it beginning on your skin; but certainly, you can,” said Paula.
+“I was told I had cancer in my spleen, lung and peritoneum.
+It was melanoma with an unknown primary.
+I didn’t know you could have melanoma without it beginning on your skin; it’s rare, but you can,” said Paula.

-“When I was diagnosed, my doctors basically said, ‘we’re not touching your spleen; you need to go and see Professor Victoria Atkinson and look at treatment options, because removing your spleen isn’t the best option’.”
+“When I was diagnosed, my doctors said, ‘we’re not touching your spleen; you need to go and see Professor Victoria Atkinson and discuss treatments, because removing your spleen isn’t the best option’.”

 “Professor Atkinson then went through the stages of cancer with me, and being stage 4C, it was pretty dire.
 I was basically one stage away from dying.”